biojet-enviro/Biojet-Website/src/content/blog/sewage-treatment-methods-india-can-learn.md

 **Brazil** stands at the forefront in utilizing **Upflow Anaerobic Sludge Blanket (UASB)** technology for wastewater management.
 The Betim Central sewage treatment plant, designed to process 514 L/s of influent flow, demonstrates exceptional performance with remarkable removal efficiencies: 94% for BOD, 91% for COD, 92% for total suspended solids, and 72% for ammonia [^8].
 This system combines UASB with activated sludge treatment, creating an effective hybrid approach.

-- **Why UASB is preferred?**:
+> - **Why UASB is preferred?**:

-    - **Compact design**: Suits Brazil’s often mountainous landscapes and dense urban areas.
+>     - **Compact design**: Suits Brazil’s often mountainous landscapes and dense urban areas.

-    - **Cost-effective**: Capital costs for building UASB-based WWTPs range widely (R$60 to R$650 per inhabitant), but UASB is consistently favored for its lower investment and operational cost, particularly in small-to-medium municipalities.​
+>     - **Cost-effective**: Capital costs for building UASB-based WWTPs range widely (R$60 to R$650 per inhabitant), but UASB is consistently favored for its lower investment and operational cost, particularly in small-to-medium municipalities.​

-    - **Climatic advantage**: Brazil’s warm climate enables optimal anaerobic digestion performance and biogas production.
+>     - **Climatic advantage**: Brazil’s warm climate enables optimal anaerobic digestion performance and biogas production.

-    - **Simplicity and robustness**: Suitable for a wide range of municipality sizes and effluent flow rates.
+>     - **Simplicity and robustness**: Suitable for a wide range of municipality sizes and effluent flow rates.

 Brazilian pulp and paper industries have likewise embraced UASB reactors since the 1980s, requiring investments of merely 6.8% of annual sales while delivering returns within 6.4 years [^9].
 In Indonesia, three 1.2 m³ UASB units tested in Bandung achieved high treatment efficiencies due to excellent sludge stabilization and retention [^10].

 ### Constructed wetlands in Kenya and Nepal

 **Kenya** has adopted **constructed wetlands (CWs)** as **cost-effective** solutions primarily in **municipalities, industries, hotels, and farms**. [^11] These systems excel at pathogen removal with 99.83% E. coli elimination rates [^8].
 Notably, CWs offer multiple advantages: simple construction, low maintenance costs, ability to handle fluctuating flows, and excellent esthetic appearance [^11].
 **Nepal**, under UN-HABITAT's Water for Asian Cities Program, has implemented CWs as strategic nature-based solutions [^12].
-Although implementation faces challenges including weak legislation and low hygienic standards, these systems remain viable alternatives where conventional treatment plants are non-functional [^13].
+Although implementation faces **challenges** including **weak legislation** and **low hygienic standards**, these systems remain viable alternatives where conventional treatment plants are non-functional [^13].

-- **Drivers for adoption**:
+> - **Drivers for adoption**:
-    - Cost-effectiveness and environmental benefits
+>     - Cost-effectiveness and environmental benefits
-    - Potential for water reuse and biodiversity enhancement
+>     - Potential for water reuse and biodiversity enhancement
-    - Suitability for remote areas not serviced by centralized sewage networks
+>     - Suitability for remote areas not serviced by centralized sewage networks
-- **Performance**:
-    - CWs in Kenya show contaminant removal rates averaging: BOD 78.5%, COD 86%, TSS 75%
-    - No excess sludge; natural decomposition and biomass growth
-    - Recycled water used for landscaping or secondary non-potable uses​
-- **Challenges**:
+> - **Challenges**:
-    - Limited scale of adoption beyond select locations
+>     - Limited scale of adoption beyond select locations
-    - Technical expertise and land availability
+>     - Technical expertise and land availability
-    - Managerial attitudes and seasonal variations in wastewater volume
+>     - Managerial attitudes and seasonal variations in wastewater volume

 ### Decentralized systems in Vietnam and Bangladesh